 Don't give up on treatment for advanced colorectal cancer!
 Benefits of dual therapy "target + chemotherapy": It is expected to "completely eliminate" cancer cells

 Colorectal cancer has been on the list of the “Top Ten Cancers” for several years.
-In recent years, Taiwanese people have Westernized diets, popular hand-cranked drinks, and are accustomed to a diet of big fish, meat, and high sugar and oil.
+In recent years, Taiwanese people have Westernized diets, popular hand-shaken drinks, and are accustomed to a diet of big fish, meat, and high sugar and oil.
 By the time symptoms appear, it may have already progressed to an advanced stage.
 Dr. Chen Zhirong, the attending physician at the Colorectal Surgery Department of New Taipei City Tucheng Hospital, was interviewed and called on cancer patients to make good use of genetic testing and actively follow the doctor’s instructions to take medication regularly to improve their own survival benefits.

 Are the symptoms of colorectal cancer different depending on where it occurs?
 Are the symptoms easily confused with hemorrhoids and diarrhea?